k-ngo/Python-Projects/README.md

-# Python
-Miscellaneous Python Projects
+# Python Projects
+This repo contains miscellaneous projects I did in MATLAB.

+All are free to use for those who need.